As many young people return to Education next week, it is completely natural to...Read more...

-Higher allowances can sometimes be paid for placements where children or young people may have additional needs that require further support, examples include:
+Higher allowances can sometimes be paid to care for children and young people who have additional needs that require further support, examples include:

-The foster parent will require specialist skills to help care for the child and may even have certain experiences or qualifications that make them more suited to particular placements.
+The foster parent will require specialist skills to help care for the child and may even have certain experiences or qualifications that make them more suited to care for particular children.
 This specialist skill will be considered in the allowance paid if agreed and appropriate.